What is the K-1 Tax Form?

 Who pays the income tax for estates or trusts?

 The beneficiaries are responsible for paying income tax distributed to them by the estate.
 They are only responsible for paying taxes on the income distributed to them consistent with the income distribution deduction, not the whole amount.
-If there are multiple beneficiaries, they usually will each receive a Schedule K-1 to report on their tax return depending on the terms of the trust agreement or will.
-The estate itself must only pay taxes if it has no beneficiaries who are receiving assets before the estate earns income.
+If there are multiple beneficiaries, each beneficiary will typically receive a Schedule K-1 to report on their tax return, depending on the terms of the trust agreement or will.
+The estate itself should only pay taxes if it has no beneficiaries who are receiving assets before the estate earns income.

 Any beneficiaries that receive Distributable Net Income (DNI) must be sent a Schedule K-1 to report on their tax return.

 Sometimes the estate tax year can vary from the calendar year.
 The estate calendar year usually begins on the day of the estate owner’s passing and ends on December 31 of that same year, even if this period is not 365 days.
 However, the executor can petition to have the tax year end on the last day of the month before the estate owner’s one-year anniversary of death.
 This gives the executor 12 months to file the return.